David Paternotte

 David Paternotte (born 1982) is a Belgian sociologist and gender studies academic, who is associate professor of sociology at the Université libre de Bruxelles.
-He is known for his research on the anti-gender movement, and has collaborated extensively with Roman Kuhar.
-Their works include the highly cited book Anti-Gender Campaigns in Europe (2017).
+He is known for his research on the anti-gender movement, and has collaborated with Roman Kuhar.
+Their works include the book Anti-Gender Campaigns in Europe (2017).
 He has also researched same-sex marriage and LGBT+ activism.